6 Expert Tips for Creating Memorable, Viral Content That Converts

 By definition, practical-value content is anything that the audience can use instantly and easily, without spending too much effort.
-Some great examples of practical value content are explainer videos, animated infographics or bite-sized social media videos that inform and engage your audience.
+Some great examples of practical value content utilise all available formats of video marketing such as explainer videos, animated infographics or bite-sized social media videos that inform and engage your target audience.

 Just take a look at this mouth-watering, bite-sized social media recipe of breakfast lasagne created by BuzzFeed Food.
-This particular content format of a short and juicy video recipe drove some exceptional engagement due to the following:
+This particular video marketing format of a short and juicy video recipe drove some exceptional engagement due to the following:

 - The video is easy to digest and quick to watch, which are the vital attributes of all social media videos.